justincbagley/MAGNET/README.md

 **Below I give some examples of how to use the software under the two most common scenarios:**

-**Scenario 1.** If your data contain very little missing data and, in particular, they contain no individuals with all missing data for a locus, then it should be fine to run MAGNET using the default options (giving no flags):
+**SCENARIO 1.** If your data contain very little missing data and, in particular, they contain no individuals with all missing data for a locus, then it should be fine to run MAGNET using the default options (giving no flags) as follows:
 ````
 ./MAGNET.sh inputNexus
 ````
-**Scenario 2.** If your data are relatively lower quality data (e.g. from NGS runs) and you have lots of missing data, including individuals with all missing data for a locus (as is common for RAD tag/SNP data), then RAxML will not run properly under the default MAGNET options.
-You will likely get up to ~10 messages like "ERROR: Sequence HypJCB124 consists entirely of undetermined values which will be treated as missing data", follwed by a summary like this: "ERROR: Found 9 sequences that consist entirely of undetermined values, exiting...", and RAxML will quit.
+**SCENARIO 2.** If your data are relatively lower quality data (e.g. from NGS runs) and you have lots of missing data, including individuals with all missing data for a locus (as is common for RAD tag/SNP data), then RAxML will not run properly under the default MAGNET options.
+You will likely get up to ~10 messages like "ERROR: Sequence XXXXX consists entirely of undetermined values which will be treated as missing data", follwed by a summary like this: "ERROR: Found 10 sequences that consist entirely of undetermined values, exiting...", and RAxML will quit.
 The rest of the pipeline will be affected, for example the final summary gene tree file will make no sense because it will simply include a concatenation of all files in the working directory.

 To avoid the above issues caused by large amounts of missing data, you should run MAGNET while **setting the -m flag to 0** (indivMissingData=0) to specify that individuals with missing data are NOT allowed:
 ````